-Due to the challenges related to COVID-19 this class is offered in an entirely online format.
-We will be meeting in a synchronized online format via Zoom.
-The link for our class will be posted on TWEN.
-There will be some videos that you will be asked to watch prior to our scheduled class meeting.
-Even though this class is being offered in an online format, active class participation is essential to your success.
-You should not plan on taking any absences in this class unless you have an unforeseen or unavoidable conflict, such as illness.
-As such, attendance is mandatory (including any make-up classes related to any class cancellations) and you may miss no more than four (4) classes during the semester.
-In extraordinary situations, a student may make-up a missed class, so that the absence will not be counted against the total absences permitted; this determination will be addressed at my sole discretion on a case-by-case basis.
+Active class participation is essential to success in this course.
+As such, attendance is mandatory and you may miss no more than four (4) classes during the semester.
+An absence may be excused through a separate make-up assignment only in extraordinary situations, which will be addressed at my sole discretion on a case-by-case basis.
+I would advise that you not use up all of your absences early in the semester.
 Those exceeding the maximum number of absences will be subject to the ramifications described in the Law School's attendance policy.
 See School of Law Rules III.5 (f)-(g).